HaThuDao/PlantCellModel/README.md

 # PlantCellModel

-Plant Cell Model using only objects around the house
+Built a plant cell model using only objects around the house in Nov 2011.